UN seeks $100 mn to aid African migrants en route to Europe

 The sea crossing itself is not the only dangerous part of the journey for many of the refugees and migrants trying to make their way to Europe.

-"We hear harrowing first-hand accounts of brutality and abuses that refugees and migrants suffer along the routes towards the Mediterranean," Vincent Cochetel, UNHCR's special envoy for the situation in the Central Mediterranean, said in a statement.
+"We hear harrowing firsthand accounts of brutality and abuses that refugees and migrants suffer along the routes towards the Mediterranean," Cochetel said.

 "Many fall prey to traffickers and smugglers and are abused, extorted, raped, and sometimes killed or left to die."

-Cochetel stressed that many of those fleeing violence and persecution at home "have dire and urgent protection needs."
+UNHCR said that the money it was seeking was part of an updated strategy aimed at increasing outreach, identification and assistance to refugees along the migration routes.

-"It is critical that they receive life-saving support and protection in the countries to which they initially flee," he insisted.
+"It is almost too late for us to intervene when people arrive in Libya or in the Western Sahara," Cochetel said, insisting that investment in life-saving protection and support was needed "along the route, not only in coastal states."

-UNHCR said that the money it was seeking was part of a new strategy aimed at increasing outreach, identification and assistance to refugees along the migration routes.
+UNHCR also reiterated its call to countries to make it easier for refugees to move legally across borders, including through family reunification, to reduce their need to set off on dangerous land and sea journeys in the first place.

-The agency said it also aimed to enhance access to education and livelihoods in countries of asylum.
+The UN agency has repeatedly lambasted countries which close their doors to desperate refugees and in particular European nations that have left migrants stranded at sea for long periods of time and supported repatriation to chaos-wracked Libya.

-It meanwhile reiterated its call to states to make it easier for refugees to move legally between countries, including through family reunification, to reduce their need to set off on dangerous land and sea journeys in the first place.
+The UN Human Rights Committee meanwhile faulted Italy on Wednesday for failing to protect the lives of more than 200 migrants, including 60 children, who died in a 2013 shipwreck.